sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

 Since this question requires return value and the value type is a primary type.
-We will use bottom-up method to resolve this question.
+We will use divide-conquer method to resolve this question.

-Bottom-up:
+Divide-conquer:

 Left subtree is balanced, right subtree is balanced, and their heights' differences are not greater than 1, then we can say the tree is a balanced tree.
 Therefore, we need to return both heights and whether the current tree is a balanced tree. **If we need to return 2 different primary types for one method call, we can create an object and save those 2 return results into object's properties.**